vre2h/oganisyan.com/content/blog/alice-in-it/index.md

 By differently I mean to stop putting ourselves in the position of a squirrel trapped in a wheel where we are working hard to have abilities and skills to work more without any goals.

-By differently I mean to follow examples of the people who built the Wonderland to us and their principles were: inventing, exploring, and building stuff.
+By differently I mean to follow examples of the people who built the Wonderland for us and their principles were: inventing, exploring, and building stuff.

 By differently I mean to get out of the wheel and start to explore and build stuff that might encourage our interest.